Call of Duty: Modern Warfare (2019 video game): Plot

 Hadir's motivations for using the gas are revealed—in 1999, Farah and Hadir were orphaned during Barkov's invasion of Urzikstan.
 The two attempted to escape the country, but were captured by Barkov and imprisoned for the next ten years.
 While in captivity, Farah assumed leadership of the ULF, and executed a breakout from Barkov's prison camp with Price's help.
 In the present day, Hadir has joined forces with Al-Qatala, forcing Farah and Price's team to act.
 They infiltrate Sulaman's hidden base and kill him, though fail to locate Hadir.
 With the gas still at large, the US government declares Farah's army a terrorist threat.
 Outraged, Alex defects from the CIA and joins the ULF.

 Following intel on a possible attack in Russia orchestrated by Hadir, Price and Garrick travel to Saint Petersburg and meet up with Price's old contact, Nikolai.
 They intercept an Al-Qatala meeting and apprehend Rahar.
 When he refuses to comply with interrogation, Price kidnaps his family and threatens them, forcing Rahar to reveal that Hadir plans to attack Barkov at his estate in Baurci.
 Gaz is then given the choice to execute Rahar or leave him for the police.

 At the estate, Price and Gaz rescue Barkov's family and capture Hadir, learning the location of Barkov's gas factory in Borjomi.
 Laswell arrives and informs Price that Russia demands Hadir be handed over to them.
 Price begrudgingly complies, on the condition that they retain the intelligence on the gas factory.
-Price and Gaz then meet up with Farah and Alex in Urzikstan and plan an attack on the factory, knowing that an extra-territorial attack will more than likely be viewed as being perpetrated by Al-Qatala rather than ULF forces.
+Price and Gaz then meet up with Farah and Alex in Urzikstan and plan an attack on the factory, knowing that an extraterritorial attack will more than likely be viewed as being perpetrated by Al-Qatala rather than ULF forces.

 With Laswell's assistance, the team advances on the factory, and attempts to use explosives provided by Nikolai to demolish it.
 The detonator is damaged in the fight, and Alex volunteers to detonate the explosives manually, seemingly sacrificing himself.
 As Barkov attempts to escape the facility by helicopter, Farah ambushes and kills him.
 Farah's forces and Price's team evacuate as the factory is destroyed.